Table of Contents

 Review of MyTrueAncestry Products

-MyTrueAncestry offers different levels of service ranging from $0 to $397.
+MyTrueAncestry offers eight levels of service ranging from $0 to $596, each of which includes different analyses and features.
 Each one is named according to themes of ancient history, and each builds on one another.
 The company does not offer DNA test kits.
 They allow you to upload various raw DNA data file types (e.g. 23andMe, Nebula, AncestryDNA, etc.).

 The primary focus of MyTrueAncestry is uncovering users’ ancestral links to historical populations.
 The site has a deep FAQ section.
 It claims that it’s algorithms take user’s DNA and compares it to “a wide variety of Ancient DNA samples.”